pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 ### In the Top Left: Struggle of the Moment

 * I'm running out of time for my Christmas shopping
-* I don't have any ideas for my girlfriend of my wife yet
+* I don't have any ideas for my girlfriend or my wife yet

 The force that starts the purchasing engine is the first one: the Struggle.
 It propels the buyer into action, into getting off her chair and doing something.
 There's an element of urgency that develops.
 There's an itch that just keeps scratching.